anrayliu/pyvidplayer2/documentation.md

 - `none` - Default.
 Nothing happens.
 - `blur` - Slightly blurs frames.
-- `sharpen` - An okay-looking sharpen.
-Looks pretty bad for small resolutions.
+- `sharpen` - Slightly sharpens frames.
 - `greyscale` - Removes colour from frame.
 - `noise` - Adds a static-like filter.
 Very resource intensive.
 - `letterbox` - Adds black bars above and below the frame to look more cinematic.
 - `cel_shading` - Thickens borders for a comic book  style filter.
-- `fliplr` - Flips the video across y axis.
+- `fliplr` - Flips the video across y-axis.
-- `flipup` - Flips the video across x axis.
+- `flipup` - Flips the video across x-axis.
 - `rotate90` - Rotates the video by 90 degrees.
 - `rotate270` - Essentially just rotate90 but in the other direction.
 - `vhs` - Old tv effect.
 - `emboss` - 3d paper-like effect.

-# Errors
+# Exceptions

-- `Pyvidplayer2Error` - Base error for pyvidplayer2 related exceptions.
+- `Pyvidplayer2Error` - Base exception for pyvidplayer2 related exceptions.
-- `AudioDeviceError(Pyvidplayer2Error)` - Thrown for exceptions related to Sounddevice output devices.
+- `AudioDeviceError(Pyvidplayer2Error)` - Thrown for errors related to Sounddevice output devices.
-- `SubtitleError(Pyvidplayer2Error)` - Thrown for exceptions related to subtitles.
+- `SubtitleError(Pyvidplayer2Error)` - Thrown for errors related to subtitles.
-- `VideoStreamError(Pyvidplayer2Error)` - Thrown for exceptions related to general video probing and playback.
+- `VideoStreamError(Pyvidplayer2Error)` - Thrown for errors related to general video probing and playback.
-- `AudioStreamError(Pyvidplayer2Error)` - Thrown for exceptions related to audio tracks.
+- `AudioStreamError(Pyvidplayer2Error)` - Thrown for errors related to audio tracks.
 - `FFmpegNotFoundError(Pyvidplayer2Error)` - Thrown when FFmpeg is missing.
-- `OpenCVError(Pyvidplayer2Error)` - Thrown for exceptions related to OpenCV processes.
+- `OpenCVError(Pyvidplayer2Error)` - Thrown for errors related to OpenCV processes.
-- `YTDLPError(Pyvidplayer2Error)` - Thrown for exceptions related to YTDLP processes.
+- `YTDLPError(Pyvidplayer2Error)` - Thrown for errors related to YTDLP processes.
 - `WebcamNotFoundError(Pyvidplayer2Error)` - Thrown when there are no webcams to activate.

 # Misc